 Marriage - Not in the New System

-The topic of marriage in the New System is a touchy subject that caused distress for many of the sisters in my congregation.
-The Watchtower teaches that:
+The topic of marriage in paradise earth is a touchy subject that caused distress for many of the sisters in my congregation.
+Whilst this teaching has changed back and forth, it has mostly been that:

 - resurrected ones will not be allowed to marry in the earthly New System.